isomerpages/imda-pixel/index.md

       button: Join our mailing list
       url: https://form.gov.sg/62ac4193b8365500125bd367
-      subtitle: Discover new opportunities - Whether you are a corporate looking to innovate or a startup looking for business opportunities, we've got you covered.
+      subtitle: Discover new opportunities - Whether you are a corporate looking to innovate or a start-up looking for business opportunities, we've got you covered.
       title: PIXEL Innovation Hub
   - infobar: